TWA Flight 106: Background

-On the morning of November 27, an Albuquerque business owner and wrecker driver, Vic Dugger, received a call for a disabled vehicle at a Southeast Heights residence.
-When he arrived at the address given to him, one of the three men were standing in the roadway waving his arms.
-The three men proceeded to hijack the wrecker with Dugger still inside with a .45 caliber pistol, and instructed him to drive them to the Sunport, and up to a TWA Boeing 727 parked on the tarmac, where they proceeded to hijack the aircraft.
+On the morning of November 27, an Albuquerque business owner and wrecker driver, Vic Dugger, received a call about a disabled vehicle at a Southeast Heights residence.
+When he arrived at the residence, one of three men was standing in the roadway waving his arms.
+The three men proceeded to hijack the wrecker and Dugger using a .45 caliber pistol.
+They instructed Dugger to drive them to the Sunport and up to a TWA Boeing 727 parked on the airport apron.
+They then hijacked the aircraft.
 Dugger later identified the three hijackers as the suspects of Officer Rosenbloom's murder.

 Hijacking

 The hijackers boarded the aircraft where they confronted local resident and TWA employee Ronald Simpson.
 At one point, one of the men asked Simpson if he had "ever been to Cuba before".
 Simpson replied he had never been to Cuba, stating "There's a first time for everything".
 Simpson was refueling the plane at the time, so the hijackers allowed him to leave after he explained that he had to disconnect his refueling truck from the aircraft in order to take off.

 The hijackers ordered Captain McGhee to fly to Havana, Cuba.
 They originally planned to fly to Africa with a refueling stop in Atlanta, Georgia, but when McGhee informed them the aircraft had insufficient range for an intercontinental flight, they decided to fly to Cuba instead.
 The aircraft landed in Tampa, Florida, where the passengers were allowed to leave.
-The aircraft was demanded to be refueled again, even though the hijackers were informed the plane had ample fuel for a round trip to Havana.
+The hijackers demanded that the aircraft be refueled, even though they were informed the plane had ample fuel for a round trip to Havana.
 The aircraft then took off with the hijackers and the six crew members aboard.